-How We Entered 2026 in the Colorado Springs Housing Market
+2026 Colorado Springs Housing Market Forecast

 Colorado Springs Sales Volume Slowed in 2025

 One of the clearest shifts over the past year was a slowdown in sales activity across El Paso County.
 Closings followed a familiar seasonal pattern but softened more noticeably as the year progressed.
 Sales peaked during the late spring and early summer of 2025, with more than 1,120 homes closing in both May and June, before declining steadily into the fall and winter.
 By September 2025, monthly closings had eased to 965, and by November, sales dropped further to 716 before a modest year-end rebound in December.
-While some of that drop reflects normal seasonality, affordability pressures and rate uncertainty clearly amplified the decline.

 Importantly, total annual sales in 2025 were slightly higher than in 2024, which means demand did not disappear.
 Instead, it became more uneven.
 Momentum faded as the year progressed, signaling a market that was losing urgency rather than collapsing.